danielgerlag/workflow-core/README.md

 Each running workflow is persisted to the chosen persistence provider between each step, where it can be picked up at a later point in time to continue execution.
 The outcome result of your step can instruct the workflow runtime to defer further execution of the workflow until a future point in time or in response to an external event.

 The first time a particular step within the workflow is called, the PersistenceData property on the context object is *null*.
 The ExecutionResult produced by the Run method can either cause the workflow to proceed to the next step by providing an outcome value, instruct the workflow to sleep for a defined period or simply not move the workflow forward.
-If no outcome value is produced, then the step becomes re-entrant by setting PersistenceData, so the workflow runtime will call this step again in the future buy will popluate the PersistenceData with it's previous value.
+If no outcome value is produced, then the step becomes re-entrant by setting PersistenceData, so the workflow host will call this step again in the future buy will popluate the PersistenceData with it's previous value.

 For example, this step will initially run with *null* PersistenceData and put the workflow to sleep for 12 hours, while setting the PersistenceData to *new Object()*.
 12 hours later, the step will be called again but context.PersistenceData will now contain the object constructed in the previous iteration, and will now produce an outcome value of *null*, causing the workflow to move forward.